ibm-cloud-docs/vpc/using-lbaas.md

 | Administrator | Create/View/Edit/Delete load balancer |
 | Editor | Create/View/Edit/Delete load balancer |
 | Viewer | View load balancer |
 {: caption="Table 6.
-Platform access roles and load balancer actions" caption-side="top"}
+Platform-access roles and load balancer actions" caption-side="top"}

 1. Go to **Manage > Account > Users**.
 2. Select the name of the user to whom you want to assign an access policy.
 If the user is not shown, click **Invite users** to add the user to your IBM Cloud account.